attack68/rateslib/docs/source/c_fx_smile.rst

 Constructing a Smile
 *********************

+It is expected that *Smiles* will typically be calibrated to market prices, similar to interest rate curves.

 The following data describes *Instruments* to calibrate the EURUSD FX volatility surface on 7th May 2024.
-We will take a cross-section of this data, at the 3-week expiry (28th May 2024), and create an *FXDeltaVolSmile*.
+We will take a cross-section of this data, at the 3-week expiry (28th May 2024), and create both an *FXDeltaVolSmile* and *FXSabrSmile*.

 .. image:: _static/fx_eurusd_3m_surf.PNG
   :alt: EURUSD FX volatility surface prices on 7th May 2024
   :width: 489

 Since EURUSD is **not** premium adjusted and the premium currency is USD we will match the *Smile* with this definition and set it to a ``delta_type`` of *'spot'*, matching the market convention of these quoted instruments.